cisagov/LME/README.md

 Logging Made Easy (LME) is a free, open-source platform developed by CISA to centralize log collection, enhance threat detection, and enable real-time alerting, helping organizations of all sizes secure their infrastructure.
 LME offers a seamless user experience, integrating Wazuh and Elastic tools to improve detection accuracy and enable endpoint security.

-Whether you're upgrading from a previous version or deploying for the first time, LME offers a scalable, efficient solution for logging and endpoint security with a range of advanced features:
+Whether you're upgrading from a previous version or deploying for the first time, LME offers a scalable, efficient solution for logging and endpoint security.

+## Updates:

+With our 2.0 release, we’re introducing several new features and architectural components to improve Security Information and Event Management (SIEM) capabilities while simplifying overall use of LME:

-- **Enhanced Threat Detection and Response**: Integrates Wazuh’s open-source tools and Elastic Fleet for improved detection accuracy and faster response times.
-We have also introduced ElastAlert into our stack to support to provide real-time alerting capabilities
+- **Enhanced Threat Detection and Response**: We've integrated Wazuh’s and Elastic's open-source tools, along with ElastAlert, for improved detection accuracy and real-time alerting.
-- **Security by Design**: Utilizes containerization and encryption to meet the highest security standards.
+- **Security by Design**: Introduced Podman containerization and encryption to meet the highest security standards.
-- **Simplified Installation**: Ansible scripts automate deployment for faster setup and easier maintenance.
+- **Simplified Installation**: Added Ansible scripts to automate deployment for faster setup and easier maintenance.
-- **Custom Data Visualization**: Create personalized dashboards for tailored monitoring.
+- **Custom Data Visualization**: Design and customize dashboards with Kibana to meet specific monitoring needs.
 - **Comprehensive Testing**: Expanded unit testing and threat emulation ensure system stability and reliability.

-## Updates:

-With our LME 2.0 release, we’re introducing several new features and architectural components:
-  - LME now provides organizations with SIEM capabilities to enhance event management, threat detection, and alerting.
-  - The LME team simplified the installation process and created clear instructions on what to download and which configurations to use.
-  - Ansible scripts to automate the install and also provide detailed steps for users that want to manually install.

 LME 2.0 is still in development, and version 2.1 will address scaling out the deployment.